bowdoin-algorithms-s23/bowdoin-algorithms-s23.github.io/policies.md

 ### Regrades
-If you believe there is a grading error on an assignment or an exam which was handled via Gradescope, submit a "regrade request" in Gradescope, stating clearly what is the reason you seek a regrade.
-Otherwise send me a private message on Slack (stating clearly what is the reason you seek a regrade).
+You can submit a regrade request within 7 days of receiving your grade.
+You should do this only if you believe there is a grading error, not simply because you want a higher grade.
+If the assignment was handled via Gradescope, you can submit the Regrade request on Gradescope.
+Otherwise, send me a message on Slack.

 ### Communication